Reviewing Minim (MINM) and The Competition

 |2.52

-Minim currently has a consensus target price of $2.88, indicating a potential upside of 94.26%.
-As a group, “Telephone & telegraph apparatus” companies have a potential upside of 9.30%.
-Given Minim’s stronger consensus rating and higher possible upside, equities research analysts clearly believe Minim is more favorable than its rivals.
+Minim currently has a consensus price target of $2.88, indicating a potential upside of 126.38%.
+As a group, “Telephone & telegraph apparatus” companies have a potential upside of 10.29%.
+Given Minim’s stronger consensus rating and higher possible upside, analysts clearly believe Minim is more favorable than its rivals.

 Profitability